Tuesday, May 24, 2011

 The truth is, there are sad and difficult things that we'll all face in this world - it's just part of the deal.
 I believe this is particularly true for those coping with chronic illness.
 Chronic illness is forever; it's there every moment of every day and, between the doctor's appointments, the medication schedules, and time spent feeling "down and out" from symptoms, life can become quite regimented.
 If we're not careful, it can quickly take the fun out of living.
 Therefore, it's up to us to infuse happiness into our lives; to find reason for celebration and never let those occasions pass us by.
 Birthdays?
 Anniversaries?
 Sure, but those are obvious.
 How about toasting to the first spring flower?
 Or celebrating just because it's Tuesday?

 Not only did we get to see the adorable baby zebra that had prompted our adventure (with whom we fell in love), but we witnessed one of the funniest and most amazing mating rituals out there.
 We spotted a large male peacock who was proudly displaying his plumage and strutting back and forth (look behind us in the photo).
 It was clear that he had his eye on a nearby female, who quickly turned her gaze toward him.
 As she approached, his dance became more frenzied and elaborate.
 We couldn't believe our eyes, as he started running toward her and shaking his tail feathers.
 Who could resist this display of affection?
 Unfortunately, it seemed that his lady was more interested in Justin!
 She followed us about 50 yards before her suitor recognized defeat and lowered his feathers.
-A sad tale, but a truly remarkable sight to see.
+A sad tale for Mr. Peacock, but we sure had a good laugh.

 Have you celebrated lately?
 Have you scheduled some fun into your life?
 I'd love to hear all about it!